caballeto/Randomizer/README.md

 # Test
 The test.py generates dataset.csv with 1000 random numbers geterated by randomizer.
 They are visualized in 1000_distibution.png.
 On the image we can see that number located not quite randomly.
-There more dots in top (Y axis frmo 30000 to 32767) and bottom (Y axis from -30000 to 32767).
+There more dots in top (Y axis from 30000 to 32767) and bottom (Y axis from -30000 to 32767).
 But all in all it is a fare payment for such simple approach.